zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.60/pushnotificationios.md

 getData();
 ```

-Gets the data object on the notif
+Gets the data object on the notification

 ---